novaweb-mobi/gtkmm-virtual-keyboard/README.md

 ## First Steps

 We use CMake to compile and build the keyboard.
 It was developed as a Gtk::Grid that can be added to other containers as Windows and Boxes.
-It emits a signal_input() with a char argument whenever a key is pressed.
+It emits a signal_input() with a Glib::ustring argument whenever a key is pressed.

 ### Prerequisites